kk3939/a11y-react-example/src/components/Alert/README.md

 This software or document includes material copied from or derived from [Alert Example | APG | WAI | W3C](https://www.w3.org/WAI/ARIA/apg/example-index/alert/alert.html).
 Copyright © 2022 W3C® (MIT, ERCIM, Keio, Beihang).

 ## Point
-`role="alert"`要素はスクリーンリーダーが即座に読み上げを開始します。`role="alert"`は`aria-live="assertive"`と`aria-atomic="true"`を設定したときと同じ設定になります。
+Screen reader read immediately if the element has `role="alert"`. `role="alert"` is as same as setting of `aria-live="assertive"` and `aria-atomic="true"`.

 - aria-live
-  - 更新された際にユーザーに通知させるタイミングを指定できます。
+  - When updated, you can specify timing of notice to user.
-  - 設定できる値
+  - available value
-    - off：更新されてもユーザーに通知しない。
+    - off：no notice when updated
-    - polite：現在の読み上げの終了や入力終了後に通知する。
+    - polite：notice if current reading finished
-    - assertive：即座に通知する。
+    - assertive：notice immediately.
 - aria-atomic
-  - 更新の際に、更新箇所のみ通知するか変更箇所含むブロック全体を通知するかどうかを設定する。
+  - When updated, notice whether only where updated or whole block.
-  - 真偽値
+  - boolean